-Currently there are eight editions legal in Standard.
-From Ixalan to Core Set 2020 – these sets are presented in the left column of the table bellow.
+Currently there are six editions legal in Standard.
+From Guilds of Ravnica to Theros Beyond Death – these sets are presented in the left column of the table bellow.

 |Current Standard Sets||Status in Future Standard|

-As you can see everything changes with the release of Throne of Eldraine.
+As you can see everything changes with the release of Zendikar Rising.

 But What About the Second Rotation?

 Let’s look even more into future.
-What happens after Eldraine Set?
-Well, we get one unknown set in early 2020, second one around May 2020.
-Followed by Core Set 2021 in summer 2020.
-So that means the second rotation after this one is happening in Fall 2020.
+What happens after Zendikar Rising?
+Well, we get one unknown set in early 2021, second one around May 2021.
+Followed by Core Set 2022 in summer 2021.
+So that means the second rotation after this one is happening in Fall 2021.

 There’s always a year between rotations, which means there’s no need to worry.
 You should have plenty of time to play with your cards before they rotate.

 It depends.
 The rotation dates are different for paper Magic and MTG Arena.
-We know that rotation in paper happens when Throne of Eldraine releases.
-This is on October 4th, 2019, one week after the prerelease.
+We know that rotation in paper happens when Zendikar Rising releases.
+This is on October 2th, 2020, one week after the prerelease.
 The date is currently unconfirmed, but given the history of previous MTG releases, this is our best guess.
 The date will be updated, once we get more information.

-On the other hand Eldraine comes on MTGA before in comes out in paper.
-That’s why we expect Standard rotation to happen on September 23rd, 2019.
-This is the most probable release date for Throne of Eldraine, although it’s unconfirmed.
+On the other hand Zendikar comes on MTGA before in comes out in paper.
+That’s why we expect Standard rotation to happen on September 24rd, 2020.
+This is the most probable release date for Zendikar Rising, although it’s unconfirmed.

 What Happens to Old Cards in MTGA?